senacor/cloud-native-training/05_service-mesh/README.md

 kubectl apply -f catalogue-db-policy.yaml
 ```

+This step is required to make the catalogue-db service work with istio, as it is a TCP service.
 Now check that the sock-shop still works, before doing the part:

 #### Make sure your Deployments match the ISTIO Requirements